Marine Mammal Protection Act (MMPA) Rulemaking - International Provisions

 In 2010, NOAA Fisheries solicited public comments regarding how to define “United States standards” and implement this provision of the MMPA.
 We received comments from roughly 30 nations, the Marine Mammal Commission, and a number of environmental and commercial fishing industry organizations.
 The majority of comments from organizations and individuals supported implementing the MMPA import provisions through a prohibition on imports of certain fish and fish products, using the MMPA as the basis for the United States standards, and NMFS’ broadening the scope of its response to the petition to encompass all fish imports. http://www.nmfs.noaa.gov/by_catch/docs/marine_mammal.pdf

-NMFS is now considering the comments and working to develop a proposed rule to implement the MMPA import provisions.
+in 2015, MMPA received and considered comments from its proposed rule to implement the MMPA import provisions.